AzJRC/ccna_labs/labs/Lab02-RestrictedDynamicNetwork/README.md

 | `switchport mode trunk` 	| Interface Configuration 	| Configures the interface to operate in trunk mode. 	|
 | `encapsulation dot1Q {vid}` 	| Subinterface Configuration 	| Configured IEEE 802.1Q encapsulation with a specified VLAN on a subinterface. 	|

+## Verify your solution

+Use the following checklist to verify your solution:

+1. (TODO)

+**The checklist only verifies some parts of the lab and is not exhaustive.*

 ## Known errors and bugs

 No known errors/bugs yet.